HoangNguyen0712/MLForSteelFrame/README.md

 # MLForSteelFrame
 The main file is GUI_Updated.py.
-Please install the PySimpleGUI and numpy package before running the GUI_Updated.py file.
+Please install the PySimpleGUI, pickle and numpy packages before running the GUI_Updated.py file.
 All the files must be in the same folder.